JerryAsa/Calculator/README.md

 **//Simple Calculator//**

-Ein einfacher Taschenrechner mit einer ansprechenden Benutzeroberfläche, ähnlich dem Apple Calculator.
-Entwickelt mit JavaScript, HTML und CSS.
+A simple calculator with a nice user interface, similar to the Apple Calculator.
+Developed using JavaScript, HTML, and CSS.

 **Functionen**
 - *Basic Arithmetic*: Addition, subtraction, multiplication, and division.